Want to Lose Weight? Eat More Fat!

 The Reinvention of the Wheel

-Suddenly heart disease, obesity, diabetes and excess belly fat are reaching epidemic proportions.
-This confuses many people, especially when it appears that numerous individuals are eliminating animal fats from their diets and turning instead to foods which contain carbohydrates.
+Suddenly heart disease, obesity, diabetes, and excess belly fat are reaching epidemic proportions.
+This confuses many people, especially when it appears that numerous individuals are eliminating animal fats from their diets and turning instead to foods that contain carbohydrates.

 Perhaps those frightening health statistics are because we have shunned the eating habits that kept our ancestors slim and healthy for centuries and began regarding animal fats as something entirely bad when they were really not the culprit at all.

 Many men and women in the medical profession are now beginning to realize that replacing fats with high starch foods is not a healthier way to eat.

 Those who feel that the aforementioned animal fats are “dangerous,” or that those following a low-carb diet are participating in something unhealthy, should seek a better understanding of how the human metabolism works.